NextCure (NXTC)

 Michael Richman President & CEO

 Mr. Richman co-founded NextCure in 2015.
-He brings over 30 years of industry experience, including roles in research, project management, intellectual property, business development, and strategic planning.
-Prior to NextCure, he served as President and Chief Executive Officer of Amplimmune, which he founded in 2007 and was acquired by MedImmune/AstraZeneca in 2013.
-Mr. Richman also held positions as Executive Vice President and Chief Operating Officer of MacroGenics from 2002 to 2007, and Senior Vice President of Corporate Development and Administration at MedImmune from 2000 to 2002.
-From 1985 to 1996, he worked at Chiron (now Novartis) in various business development and intellectual property roles.
+He brings over 30 years of industry experience, including operating in research, project management, intellectual property, business development, and strategic planning.
+Prior to founding NextCure, he served as President and Chief Executive Officer of Amplimmune from its founding in 2007 until its acquisition by MedImmune/AstraZeneca in 2013.
+Mr. Richman also served as Executive Vice President and Chief Operating Officer of MacroGenics from 2002 to 2007, and held Senior Vice President and Vice President roles in corporate development and business development at MedImmune from 1996 to 2002.
+From 1985 to 1996, he held various positions in business development and intellectual property at Chiron (now Novartis).
+He also sits on public and private company Boards.

-Dr. Langermann most recently served as Senior Vice President and Chief Scientific Officer (CSO) of Amplimmune (now MedImmune/AstraZeneca), an acquisition by AstraZeneca.
-He played a critical role in developing Amplimmune, which led to multiple Investigational New Drug (IND) applications, successful partnering activities with GlaxoSmithKline and Daiichi Sankyo, and the company's acquisition.
-Prior to Amplimmune, Dr. Langermann held several positions at MedImmune, including Senior Director of Cell Biology and Director of Immunology and Molecular Genetics.
-He also headed Research and Development efforts and served as CSO at PharmAthene (now Altimmune).
+Dr. Langermann serves as NextCure's Chief Scientific Officer and has been in this role since December 2018.
+He was also Senior Vice President of Research at NextCure at its founding.
+Most recently, he served as Senior Vice President and Chief Scientific Officer of Amplimmune (now MedImmune/AstraZeneca), playing a critical role in its growth which led to partnering activities and its acquisition by AstraZeneca.
+Before Amplimmune, Dr. Langermann held several positions at MedImmune, including Senior Director of Cell Biology and Director of Immunology and Molecular Genetics.
+He also headed Research and Development at PharmAthene (now Altimmune) where he served as CSO at both their Annapolis, Maryland, and Montreal, Canada sites.

 AI Analysis | Feedback